OKEAMAH/Git/docs/protocols/014_kashkaval.rst

 Protocol Alpha
 ==============

-This page contains all the relevant information for protocol Alpha (see :ref:`naming_convention`).
+This page contains all the relevant information for protocol Kashkaval (see :ref:`naming_convention`).

 The code can be found in the :src:`src/proto_014_PsrBnRgf` directory of the ``master`` branch of Tezos.

-This page documents the changes brought by protocol Alpha with respect to Protocol J.
+This page documents the changes brought by protocol Kashkaval with respect to Protocol J.

 .. contents::